ethersphere/swarm-guide/contents/usage/feed.rst

 Feeds API
 ---------

-There  are 3 different ways of interacting with *Feeds* : HTTP API, CLI, and Golang API.
+There  are 3 different ways of interacting with *Feeds* : HTTP API, CLI and Golang API.

 HTTP API
 ~~~~~~~~